gerrit-coder/test/gerrit/README.md

 # Gerrit Test

-This directory contains everything needed to deploy Gerrit v3.4.1 with the coder-workspace plugin using Docker Compose.
+This directory contains everything needed to deploy Gerrit v3.4.1 with the coder-workspace plugin using Docker Compose and the official Gerrit Docker image.

 ## 🚀 Quick Start